Type 1, type 2 and gestational diabetes affect your body in different ways

 The best thing you can do for yourself is to monitor your sugar levels regularly and keep up with all doctor’s appointments.
 This way you can stay one step ahead of the disease and take any corrective action you need to at the earliest.

 While consulting with a specialist is imperative when you have gestational diabetes, the same is true for type 1 and type 2 diabetes mellitus as well.
 Only by consulting with a doctor at periodic intervals can you manage this condition and prevent it from triggering other illnesses or hampering your quality of life.
-Fortunately, you can find the best diabetologists in your city through the Bajaj Finserv Health App.
-Whether you want to know what the ideal gestational diabetes range is or learn about the pathophysiology of diabetes mellitus type 2, you can find an experienced specialist through the app to answer all your questions.
+Fortunately, you can find the best diabetologists in your city on Bajaj Finserv Health.
+Whether you want to know what the ideal gestational diabetes range is or learn about the pathophysiology of diabetes mellitus type 2, you can find an experienced specialist here to answer all your questions.